virt-10/hyprland-dotfiles/dot_local/share/fonts/private_FiraCode/README.md

 * https://github.com/ryanoasis/nerd-fonts/
 * https://github.com/ryanoasis/nerd-fonts/releases/latest/

-# 0xProto
+# Fira Code

-An opinionated font for software engineers.
+**Fira Code** is a free monospaced font with programming ligatures.

-For more information have a look at the upstream website: https://github.com/0xType/0xProto
+For more information have a look at the upstream website: https://github.com/tonsky/FiraCode

-Version: 1.603
+Version: 6.2

 ## Which font?